How to (Un-) Quantum Mechanics: ``Canonical'' (Un-) Quantization

-In our presentation, classicality is based on a logico-mathematical and not to a metaphysical framework: not space but real physical objects (RPOs) are fundamental.
-Without having established objects first, we can not meaningfully refer to spatial notions.
-It would be inconsistent to cut an RPO into different ``parts'' and to locate them independently in space-time.
-It makes even less sense to presume that they repel each other by a force that can only be established by the second moments of the complete RPOs phase-space ensemble.
+In our presentation, classicality is a logical or a mathematical but not a metaphysical notion: not space but real physical objects (RPOs) are fundamental.
+Without having established real physical objects first, it seems not sensible to introduce spatial notions.
+And again, since Eq.~\ref{eq_enveq} holds for statistical averages of second moments and only these second moments obey the Lorentz force.
+Hence it would be inconsistent to cut an RPO into different ``parts'' and to consider those as 'parts' being independently 'located' in space-time.
+It makes even less sense to presume that they repel each other by a force that is only established by the second moments of the complete phase-space ensemble.
 This demonstrates that un-quantum physics can not be consistently understood, as long as space is regarded as fundamental and this is the core of ``how to'' un-quantum mechanics: to accept that space, though real, is {\it not fundamental}.

-Furthermore, the description of an electron, which is mostly defined by its talent for electromagnetic interaction, must somehow provide the mathematical means to explain this talent.
+Furthermore, the description of an electron, which is mostly defined by its talent for electromagnetic interaction, should in some way provide the mathematical means to explain this talent.
 The standard presentation simply postulates that electrons ``carry'' charge.
 If we aim to avoid commandments, this is not satisfying.
 In our presentation, the talent for electromagnetic interaction is provided by the bi-vector elements of the Hamiltonian matrix parameterized by the Dirac algebra.
+Hence electromagnetism, special relativity and quantum theory emerge together from a Clifford-algebraic approach to classical (linear) Hamiltonian theory.